 In other words, Dr. Solomon is pointing out that while education is a well-tread pathway to economic security, the American way of work has never been particularly marriage and family friendly.

-Over the past 40 years, since women have become a growing presence in corporate America, work has been organized in such a way that these “better” jobs require longer hours away from home, exposure to “attractive others”, more responsibility, and greater stress.
+Over the past 40 years, since women have become a growing presence in corporate America, work has been organized so that these “better” jobs require longer hours away from home, more responsibility, and greater stress.

 Dr. Solomon, the study’s lead author, summarized her findings: